Chedder78/adForShowtime/README.md

 # 🏡 Smart Home Consultation Form – High-End AV & Automation

-Welcome to the official repository for our **Smart Home Consultation Website**, designed to attract high-budget clients looking for premium home technology installations — including **custom theaters, home automation, whole-house audio, and integrated lighting/security**.
+Welcome to the official repository for our **Smart Home Consultation Website**, designed to attract high-budget clients looking for premium home technology installations — including **custom theaters, home automation, whole-house audio, and integrated lighting**.

 This site serves as both a lead capture and qualification tool, offering a dynamic, animated user experience with smooth scroll effects, form validation, and custom thank-you messages based on user criteria.